Robert Charles: First encounter

+Alley shootings

+Captain Day arrived at the alley apartments shortly after, stationing three officers on the street while he, Sergeant Aucoin, Corporal Trenchard, and Patrolman Lamb, along with a civilian named Schmidt, went towards Charles' room.
+As Trenchard shouted for the door to be opened, Charles, wielding a rifle, exited his room and immediately shot Captain Day in the chest, killing him instantly.
+Schmidt ran away while the other three officers remained standing in shock.
+Charles shot Day's body two more times before turning towards officers Trenchard and Lamb, who had backed up against a wall, firing a shot at Lamb, who was killed by a bullet to the right eye.
+An elderly black neighbor called out to the remaining two policemen to hide in her room, sheltering them for nearly two hours as Charles searched the alley for the officers, shouting for them to show themselves.
+Despite the gunshots, the officers posted outside did not enter the alley.
+At 4:30, Charles exited the alley, shooting at a police officer from 70 yards, grazing his hat, before fleeing the scene.
+Additional police backup was arrived at 5:00.

+Manhunt and riots

 On July 24, following the initiation of a manhunt, several New Orleans newspapers, especially the Times-Democrat, blamed the black community for Charles' crimes.
 Outraged white residents gathered in armed mobs and began roaming the streets, ostensibly searching for the fugitive Charles.
 In the following days, several race riots occurred as the armed white mobs confronted and attacked black residents.
 On the night of the July 25, white mobs killed three blacks and wounded six more so severely that they had to be hospitalized.
 Five whites were also hospitalized, and more than 50 people suffered lesser injuries.